 (B) Highest Scoring Sequence.
-The highest scoring sequence of turns that complies with all rotation Rules shall be used for scoring a trick run.
+The highest scoring sequence of tricks that complies with all rotation rules shall be used for scoring a trick pass.

 Explanatory Notes: When scoring a trick run, the scorers must use the sequence of tricks that gives the skier the highest possible score within that sequence or group of tricks.
 Examples: